pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

-of pages that will fill 100 feet or more of film, but this advantage in favor of film may be reversed in the case of short items, especially when a number of positive copies are required.&nbsp;{%- include columnbreak.html canvas=287 col=2 -%}&nbsp;
+of pages that will fill 100 feet or more of film, but this advantage in favor of film may be reversed in the case of short items, especially when a number of positive copies are required. {% include columnbreak.html canvas=287 col=2 %}

 Reading apparatus for paper in reductions of 6 to 8 diameters has not been developed as far as that for film in